takelwerk/takelship/README.md

 ## Example: project forgejo

-(There exists a short presentation in German language of the [TeamCity takelship-project](https://github.com/stephan-devop/24-11-teamcity-takelship/blob/main/README.md).)
+(There is a short presentation of the [TeamCity takelship-project](https://github.com/stephan-devop/24-11-teamcity-takelship/blob/main/README.md) in German language.
+The TeamCity takelship project includes the services of the Forgejo takelship project.)

 We can start the project forgejo to start a [Forgejo](https://forgejo.org/) build server with three runners and an [Apt Proxy](https://github.com/soulteary/apt-proxy) cache server like this: